What Is a User Story?

 Is a user story the same thing as a use case?

 Although they share similarities, user stories and use cases are not interchangeable.
-However, they both can identify users and they both describe the goal, but they serve different purposes.
+However, they both can identify users and describe the goal, but they serve different purposes.

-Degree Of Detail
+Degree of Detail

 Use cases cover more ground by showing how the user ought to interact with the system and how the system should reciprocate.
 They go into more detail about the individual steps in a feature’s process.

-However, you can also do this by using a combination of user stories and flows, which basically map out different screens a user goes through in the process.
+However, you can also do this by using a combination of user stories and flows.
+It helps map out different screens a user goes through in the process.

-When to Use User Stories or Use Cases?
+When To Use User Stories or Use Cases?

-The rule of thumb for deciding is having a discussion with all stakeholders involved in the product to hash out the pros-cons analysis of each mapping.
+The rule of thumb to decide is to discuss with all stakeholders in the product to hash out the pros-cons analysis of each mapping.

 If all else fails, using them together is usually your best bet if done strategically, rather than one or the other.